 The different wood items were in plastic bags, which I don’t care for, and just seemed to pile up.

 My goal was to find containers for the different wood items.
 Then multiple containers would fit in a new drawer.

 First, I made a trip to IKEA.
 On my shopping list were containers that would work in this drawer for wood items.
 I bought home three possibilities.

 TIP: Bring home several options, pick the best one and return what you don’t need.

-I tried all three containers and the rectangle container with a movable lid was the perfect choice.
+I tried all three containers and the rectangle container with a movable lid was the best choice.

 This 3~pack container with attached lids is 4 X 6~inches.
-Not only was it the perfect fit in the drawer, but the GLIS boxes were the best price at $2.99.
+Not only was it the best fit in the drawer, but these boxes were the best price at $2.99.

 I was able to put all the different beads and tags into the boxes.
 I love that I can see exactly what is inside the boxes.

 My plan is to return the other containers that I don’t need and purchase another package of lidded boxes for the rest of the wood items.

 ADDING EXTRA SHELVES